 (Click to enlarge)

 It’s hard to keep up with the show, as you can see, as the scenes change rapidly.
-The projections look fantastic and my only gripe would be with the photos, which are somewhat blurry, and often too small to even make out who is in them.
+The projections look fantastic, and my only gripe would be with the somewhat blurry photos, and often too small to even make out who is in them.
 If my photo ever did appear on the castle, I would likely not know it unless it happened to be one of the larger ones to show up in the middle.
-I’m tempted to say the show suffers for the inclusion of the photos and I’d rather see only the animated projections zip around the castle, minus guests’ pictures.
+I’m tempted to say the show suffers for the inclusion of the photos, and I’d rather see only the animated projections zip around the castle, minus Guests’ pictures.

 Highlights of “Magic, Memories, and You!” for me include bricks seemingly popping out of the castle, projected fireworks lining up perfectly with real fireworks, and a sequence that simulates the sun passing by the castle, creating animated time lapse-style shadows – but in real life.
 The technology is fantastic and should be quite incredible as it is utilized in future shows.
 (Here’s hoping for a new fireworks show!)

-The final moment of “Magic, Memories, and You!” shows the arched opening of Cinderella Castle seeming to breath a sigh of relief, as if exhausted from the colorful commotion that exploded on to its surface.
+The final moment of “Magic, Memories, and You!” shows the arched opening of Cinderella Castle, seeming to breathe a sigh of relief as if exhausted from the colorful commotion that exploded onto its surface.
 And viewers will likely leave feeling the same way, overwhelmed but also overjoyed.